 1. Structured communication

-Slack keeps the conversation flowing, keeping your team in the know about who is doing what and where as it happens.
-Meanwhile, Float handles resource allocation, rescheduling, and balancing workload to maintain a seamless structure that helps manage tasks with much more efficiency.
+While Slack keeps the conversation going, continuously updating your team with the who and where of what is happening now – Float sorts out resource allocation, rescheduling, and workload balancing as a seamless structure that helps with managing tasks so much more effectively.

-Where Slack provides the spark for communication, Float lays the foundation for teamwork to thrive and become truly productive.
+Where Slack provides the spark for communication, Float lays the foundation on which teamwork thrives and can be truly productive.

 2. Stay informed with notifications